 The 8 kHz and the 2 kHz frame sync outputs can be 50:50 duty cycle or pulsed, as determined by the 8K_PUL and 2K_PUL bits respectively.
-When they are pulsed, the pulse width derived from DPLL1 is defined by the period of OUT1.
-They are pulsed on the position of the falling or rising edge of the standard 50:50 duty cycle, as selected by the $2K_8K_PUL_POSITION$ bit of Frame Sync and Multiframe Sync Output Configuration Register.
+When they are pulsed, the pulse width derived from DPLL1 is defined by the period of OUT1, and the pulse width derived from DPLL2 is defined by the period of an internal clock.
+They are pulsed on the position of the falling or rising edge of the standard 50:50 duty cycle, as selected by the 2K_8K_PUL_POSITION bit of Frame Sync and Multiframe Sync Output Configuration Register.

-3.2.8 INPUT AND OUTPUT PHASE CONTROL
+3.3.8 INPUT AND OUTPUT PHASE CONTROL